 Don’t try to cut corners with hiring acquaintances either.
-Your college roommate may have once taken a computer programming class 5 years ago, but that doesn’t mean they should build your site either.
-Same idea with family members and teenage children
+Your college roommate may have taken a computer programming class over a decade ago, but that doesn’t mean they should build your site either.
+The same idea applies to family members and teenage children.

 Here’s an example I always use.
 Like most towns, Bel Air has multiple pizza shops, and these shops have their regulars.
 One day an out-of-town friend came over and we decided to order pizza.
 I told her which pizza joint I always preferred (based on taste), but since she was the one placing the order, she browsed through the 10 or so pizza websites and chose a pizza parlor based on its website presentation!

 You have a photograph on your phone that you’d love to upload and incorporate on your site.
 Fantastic!
 Did you format it properly?